 The 2016 Vineyard 36 Black Aces is dark crimson in the glass; the wine offers dark and seductive aromas – powerful fruit with plenty of aromatic depth including plum, blackberry, black licorice, and a distinctive dessert spice nuance (mocha, chocolate brownies).
 Immediately noticeable on the palate is the density, yet also a suppleness, a wine that is highly enjoyable just for its seamless texture across the palate.
 And like with their other wines, if one looks closely you can make out all the lines on the label representing skate marks on ice.

 Vineyard 36 is not the name of a specific vineyard – rather it combines numbers from each of Cam and Tim’s jerseys.
 Cam’s jersey number is 30 and Tim’s was number 6.
 In addition to the two flagship wines and Black Aces, Vineyard 36 also produces two other wines including Crosscheck a proprietary blend which changes each year and features an image of Tim after a particular bad cross-checking during a game in which he received numerous facial stitches due to an injury.
 The label actually features a raised relief of the stitches.
 And Unmask is a California red blend with Petite Sirah as the dominant variety featuring a profile of Cam and his hockey mask on the label.

 Total production is currently around 1,000 cases per year with select retail distribution in New York, Chicago, Michigan and North Carolina.
-Tastings are by appointment for serious wine enthusiasts looking for under-the-radar noteworthy hand-crafted wines.
+Tastings are by appointment for serious wine enthusiasts looking for under-the-radar noteworthy hand-crafted wines with priority given to their mailing list members.
 An interest in hockey is a plus.
+And in addition to wine, select Vineyard 36 apparel is available on their website.
 For more information and or to join their wine club, visit: www.vineyard36.com